Today's NYT Mini Crossword Answer on May 22, 2025

 Possible 3-letter words for this clue:

 Based on the hints provided, have you managed to deduce the solution?
-If you're still unable to come up with an answer, please refer to the options listed below.
+If you're still struggling, please refer to the answers listed below.

 Mini Answer per Hint